it-innovation/sam/doc/composition.rst

         delegate.read(loggedReadOnly);

-Analysing this model reveals that it is not safe: `delegate` can bypass the logger:
+Analysing this model reveals that it is not safe: `delegate` can bypass the logger (:example:`compose`):

 .. image:: _images/compose.png